 Slide and glide through winter by cross-country skiing and snowshoeing in Toronto!
 In addition to the numerous parks and multi-use trails groomed for cross-country skiing in the GTA, there are snow loops on golf courses intended for snowshoeing and a number of conservation areas with groomed trails perfect for families.
 Here are some of our top spots.

-Note: Check ahead for snow conditions and Covid-safety regulations before heading out.
+Note: Check ahead for snow conditions before heading out.
 Also, dress for the weather!

 City of Toronto Cross-Country Skiing Areas